aj-foster/phx_copy/README.md

 ## Usage

-For **one-time copying** of files — for example, when preparing assets for deployment — use `mix phx.copy [profile]` with the name of the configuration profile.
+For **one-time copying** of files — for example, when preparing assets for deployment — use `mix phx.copy [profile] [profile2] ...` with the name of the configuration profiles.
 This can integrate with a mix alias for ease-of-use (for example, in `mix.exs`):

 ```elixir